In the gig economy? 4 tips for freelancers and gig workers

 We’ve put together a few ways you can get more bang for your buck, especially from expenditure on essentials.

-- If you need a ride, simply book a taxi with the ComfortDelGro app and pay using DBS PayLah! to enjoy a discount.
+- If you need a ride, simply book a taxi with the ComfortDelGro app and pay using DBS PayLah!.
 Check out the multitude of DBS PayLah! promotions – whether it is to book rides, pay for bills or enjoy cashback and other rewards, this is the app that can help you do it all.

 - Let’s not forget the place you’re staying in!
 If you are thinking of getting a home or own one, any savings on such a long-term commitment add up.
 Paying less interest on your home loan also means you have more for your day-to-day spending.